PCL ROS Integration

 The biggest problem I see (so far) is the difference between the `stamp` field in PCL and ROS versions of `std_msgs/Header.h`.
 That suggests some `#ifdef USE_ROS` logic in `pcl_common`.
 Ugly, but better than duplicating entire headers, I think.

-#14 Updated by Rich Mattes almost 2 years ago
+#14 Updated by Rich Mattes about 2 years ago

 - File pcl-1.6-rosintegration-v2.diff added